Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 The appropriate approach depends on your objectives:

-• If you want to track material through your supply chain → tagging and digital systems play a key role
+• If you want to track material through your supply chain → cotton tagging and digital systems play a key role

 Key considerations include: